cmcntsh/exerInstallRStudio/README.md

 ## RTools (2023 notes)

 * I've seen some errors connected to installing packages in RStudio.
 A warning popped up about needing to install RTools.
-I needed to intall RTools from https://cran.rstudio.com/bin/windows/Rtools/ (I had to select the version that match my version of R - 4.2.2 as of 01/23/2023.)
+I needed to intall RTools from https://cran.rstudio.com/bin/windows/Rtools/ (I had to select the version that matched my version of R - 4.2.2 as of 01/23/2023.)
 I'm making a note here in case this is seen by more individuals so we have a note of it for next year.

 ## Turn in Assignment